-In your five year career development plan, remember also to allow for planned happenstance
+In your five year career development plan, remember also to be open to planned happenstance.

 Becoming The Best You Can

-I would also encourage you to include an aspect of becoming one of the best in your field as part of your career development plans.
+I would also encourage you to include becoming one of the best in your field as part of your career development plans.

 Find ways of deepening your expertise and narrowing your niche in the industry you are in.

-In fact that's a good indication that you are working in your area of natural giftedness, everything happens quite effortlessly and work becomes a genuine pleasure.
+In fact that’s a good indication that you are working in your area of natural giftedness, when everything happens relatively easy and work becomes pleasurable.